 If your apartment is located within the city limits of Chicago (not the suburbs and not unincorporated Cook County), you may be protected by one of the most tenant-friendly laws in the country.
 Chicago security deposit law applies to property of all sizes throughout the city.
 The major class of exclusions is owner-occupied properties of 6 units or less.
 As long as the owner of your unit does not live in the same building as you, your deposit is well protected.

 Chicago security deposit law mirrors the Illinois Security Deposit Return Act with respect to the requirements after move out, but also provides additional protections and the penalty for violation is a larger two times the deposit, plus return of the deposit itself, plus attorney fees.
 If you are interested in Chicago security deposit law, you can click one of the links in this paragraph.
-Alternatively, if you are a Chicago tenant with a security deposit dispute, you can click here to schedule a free 30-minute initial consultation.
+Alternatively, if you are a Chicago tenant with a security deposit dispute, you can click here to talk to us.

 Evanston Security Deposit Law